Kazakh National Crafts

 Wood craft was another significant material that nomads worked with.
 From wood Kazakh made dishes, weapons, furniture, and other household items, parts for saddles, handles for working tools, various lockers, and chests were made of wood.

 All these items were often decorated with ornamental wood carvings.
-A special place in wooden crafts is occupied making Kazakh yurts and traditional Kazakh musical instruments
+A special place in wooden crafts is reserved for crafting Kazakh yurts and traditional Kazakh musical instruments.

 Traditional Kazakh wooden tableware with national ornament is sold on the street market.